xzl01/ghc/docs/users_guide/using-warnings.rst

 .. ghc-flag:: -Wincomplete-uni-patterns
-    :shortdesc: warn when a pattern match in a lambda expression or pattern binding could fail
+    :shortdesc: warn when a pattern match in a lambda expression, pattern binding or a lazy pattern could fail
     :type: dynamic
     :reverse: -Wno-incomplete-uni-patterns
     :category:

+    :since: 7.2

     The flag :ghc-flag:`-Wincomplete-uni-patterns` is similar to
     :ghc-flag:`-Wincomplete-patterns`, except that it applies only to